regisphilibert/juliette-hugo-component/README.md

     pagination: 3
 ```

+### Permalinks

+#### beautify [bool]:

+If `beautify` is set to true, Juliette will get rid of this ulgy `index.json` at the end of your urls, redirect accordingly and modify any reference to the urls throughout.

-#### slug
+#### slug [string]:

-Using the site params' `juliette.slug`, Juliette will prepend urls using the set value by adding a redirection file to your `publishDir` thanks to Hugo's Custom Output Format and modify your page's URL reference throughout.
+If a `slug` is given Juliette will prepend every URL with the given string, redirect accordingly and modify any reference to the urls throughout

+Is is greatly recommanded to use a `slug` in conjunction with `beautify`,if your project sports one than one output per page.
+Otherwise both HTML and JSON output will use the same URL thereof.

+#### How does that work?

+Juliette, creates redirect files with the generated rules and add them to your project.

 Available redirect solution:
-- Netlify: Using `redirect_netlify` output format on the homepage, Juliette will create a `_redirect` file.
+- Netlify: With `redirect_netlify` output format set on the homepage, Juliette will create a `_redirect` file.
-- Apache: Using `redirect_apache`output format on the homepage, Juliette will create a `.htaccess` file.
+- Apache: With `redirect_apache` output format set on the homepage, Juliette will create a `.htaccess` file.

-If you need to overwrite those, add your own `layouts/_default/index.redirect_netlify` or `layouts/_default/index.redirect_apache.htaccess` to your project to overwrite Juliette's.
+Add your own `layouts/_default/index.redirect_netlify` or `layouts/_default/index.redirect_apache.htaccess` to your project to overwrite Juliette's.

 Ex.
 The following configuration:

 ```
 params:
   juliette:
+    beautify: true
     slug: 'api/v1.0'

 outputs: